 An air quality impact assessment will be needed at the route planning phase of the EA process if the preferred transportation alternative (highway or other mode) involves potentially more than one new route alternative.
 The route of a highway and/or alternative transportation mode is of greatest significance to the local community.
+Selection of the route location presents an opportunity to avoid or minimize local air quality impacts.
 During planning, the project team may have the opportunity to keep the distance of the highway or other major transportation facilities from sensitive receptors (e.g., residences) and critical receptors (e.g., hospitals, retirement homes, childcare centres, and similar institutional buildings) at approximately 100 metres or greater.
 This would help, in most cases, to avoid the need for air quality impact mitigation.